-Unit Location #292 - Better Buzz Coffee Roasters (Phase 1a Opening 2025)
+Location #292 - Better Buzz Coffee Roasters (Opening 2025)

-This unit location, just opposite the airside security checkpoint, will be one of the most highly visible food & beverage concessions.
+This location, just opposite the airside security checkpoint, will be one of the most highly visible food & beverage concessions.
 With a heavy predominance of morning departures, passengers require easily identifiable coffee and pastry options upon arrival.
 Better Buzz - as the most recognizable and successful local coffee brand - is a natural choice for this location.
 The design of the space is eye-catching with its unique brand identity.
-Due to the anticipated high volumes at this location, High Flying Foods will offer both traditional in-person ordering as well as digital kiosk ordering and pick-up.
+Due to the anticipated high volumes at this location, High Flying Foods will offer both traditional inperson ordering as well as digital kiosk ordering and pick-up.
 Passengers will be assured a customer experience identical to the street-side locations, including espresso drinks, breakfast sandwiches and pastries.

-Unit Location #262 - Parakeet Café (Small Business Subleased and Operated, Phase 1a Opening 2025)
+Unit #262 - Parakeet Café (Small Business Subleased and Operated, Opening 2025)

 Healthy options are now considered a must in any airport.
-Parakeet will offer a broad variety of fresh, healthy, and organic dishes, welcoming lovers of good quality food as well as the health conscious, vegans, vegetarians, paleo, keto, and gluten-free eaters, kids, and adults.
+Parakeet will offer a broad variety of fresh, healthy, and organic dishes, welcoming lovers of good quality food as well as the health conscious, vegans, vegetarians, paleo, keto, and gluten-free eaters, children, and adults.
 Kid's Menu features like the Mini Almond Butter & Jelly Toast or a bowl of Chicken Noodle Soup will ensure that everyone, no matter their age, finds something to love.
 Parakeet also will have an airport-specific hot breakfast menu with chef-crafted wraps and sandwiches.
 Parakeet Café has four locations in San Diego, including its largest location at One Paseo in Del Mar.
-This location will be subleased and operated by an Airport Concessions Disadvantaged Business Enterprise (ACDBE), United Concessions Group, Inc. The location is a logical choice for a small business subtenancy as it is the smallest location in the terminal (800 square feet), thus requiring the least amount of up-front capital investment.
+This location will be leased and operated by an Airport Concessions Disadvantaged Enterprise (ACDBE), United Concessions Group.
+The location is a logical choice for a small business subtenancy as it is the smallest location in the terminal (800 square feet), thus requiring the least amount of up-front capital investment.

-Unit Location #601 - Dual Concept: Cutwater Spirits and Lofty Coffee (Phase 1a Opening 2025)
+Unit #601 - Dual Concept: Cutwater Spirits and Lofty Coffee (Opening 2025)

-This location is a large restaurant space (2,909 square feet) near the east end of the terminal serving a cluster of gates anticipated for Southwest Airlines.
+This location is a large restaurant space (2,909 square feet) near the east end of the terminal serving a cluster of Southwest Airlines gates.
 High Flying Foods has proposed a wise choice to divide the large space between two distinct concepts to meet the broadest set of needs of the traveling public.

 Cutwater Spirits is a nationally acclaimed and award-winning San Diego distiller of quality spirits and canned cocktails.
 Even non-local passengers are likely to recognize the Cutwater brand from their hometown supermarket.
 In addition to Cutwater's own craft spirits including gin, rum, whiskey and agave tequila, Cutwater will offer wines by the glass and beers by the bottle.
 A robust menu of salads, flatbreads, chicken wings, hamburgers and breakfast favorites for adults and kids will satisfy a family of travelers.
 Lofty Coffee will occupy about one quarter of the restaurant space with a shared kitchen for maximum efficiency.
 Lofty's first café, bakery and roastery opened in 2014 in Encinitas.
 It has grown to five locations throughout San Diego and is known for its great coffee and authentic bakery ingredients.
-This location will provide coffee options to passengers choosing to dwell in gate areas anticipated for Southwest Airlines.
+This location will provide coffee options to passengers choosing to dwell in the Southwest Airlines gate areas.

-Unit Location #124 - Dual Concept: Puesto and Mostra Coffee (Phase 1b Opening 2028)
+Unit #124 - Dual Concept: Puesto and Mostra Coffee (Opening 2028)

-High Flying Foods proposed a dual concept approach for the largest restaurant space (2,734 square feet) in the western portion of the terminal, anticipated to serve Delta Air Lines and other carriers.
+High Flying Foods proposed a dual concept approach for the largest restaurant space (2,734 square feet) in the western portion of the terminal, serving Delta Air Lines and other carriers.
 Puesto Mexican Artisan Kitchen + Bar is a popular family-owned restaurant concept with three locations in San Diego, and nine total locations in California.
 Puesto's take on Mexican cuisine is truly unique with an emphasis on incorporating fresh fruit and vegetables in its fish, lamb, and beef taco dishes.